MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

     For example, on the hub menu, click **More services** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.

-2. On the **Azure Information Protection** blade, select the label that you want to configure to apply Rights Management protection.
+2. If the label that you want to configure will apply to all users, select the label to change from the **Policy:Global** blade.

+     If the label that you want to configure is in a [scoped policy](configure-policy-scope.md) so that it applies to selected users only, first select that scoped policy from the initial **Azure Information Protection** blade.

 3. On the **Label** blade, in the **Set RMS template for protecting documents and emails containing this label** section, for **Select RMS template from**, select **Azure RMS** or **AD RMS (PREVIEW)**.